What Is Imposter Syndrome And How To Overcome It

 Avoid Comparing Yourself To Others

 Sometimes, it may seem like others are succeeding with little effort while you work hard just to keep up.
 The truth is, however, that you don’t know what others are thinking, feeling, or experiencing.
 They might actually be putting in just as much effort as you—or more.
-Or, they might grapple with feelings of imposter syndrome too.
+Or, they might grapple with imposter feelings too.
 Plus, it can be helpful to remind yourself that everyone has different strengths and weaknesses—including them and you.

 As it turns out, there’s actually no such thing as an overnight success.
 From an outside perspective, it may look like a business or person succeeded quickly and with little effort—but in most cases, they didn’t.
 Accepting the fact that there will always be things you don’t know about behind the scenes of the success of others may help you put less pressure on yourself.